locatrix/esp-gis-server/README.md

 We recommend using Azure Container Apps or Amazon ECS to run ESP GIS Server in production.
 Both offerings provide consumption-based pricing, meaning that you are only charged for bandwidth + resource usage per request (not a fixed rate per hour/month).

 IP-based restrictions can be applied to ensure that only authorised traffic is able to access ESP GIS Server.

+#### Using IIS
+You can host the ESP GIS Server with IIS, using [iisnode](https://github.com/Azure/iisnode).
+An example of how to configure this can be found [here](https://github.com/locatrix/esp-gis-server/blob/main/iis-example/README.md).

 #### Scaling
 ESP GIS Server is designed to scale horizontally instead of vertically.
 Due to the server only needing read-only access to data, it's possible to horizontally scale the server without any additional configuration.